ivyldewitt/gc-go-projects/05_structs/README.md

 ***********************************************************************************

-A struct is a data strcuture which allows us to compose together values of different types.
+A struct is a data structure which allows us to compose together values of different types.
 It's an aggregate data type.

-### Structs Overview
+## Structs Overview

 ***********************************************************************************